 The State Veterans Home (SVH) Program is the largest and one of the most important partnerships between SDVAs and VA.
 SVHs provide over 51% of total VA long-term care and is a cost-efficient partnership between federal and State governments.
 SVHs are the largest provider of long-term care to America's Veterans, providing a vital service to elderly and severely disabled Veterans with skilled nursing, domiciliary, and adult-day health care services.
-There are 156 operational SVHs in 50 States and the Commonwealth of Puerto Rico.
+There are 158 operational SVHs in 50 States and the Commonwealth of Puerto Rico.

 NASDVA and the National Association of State Veteran Homes (NASVH) have actively advocated for the principle that Veterans in our homes are entitled to the same level of support from VA as Veterans placed in Community Living Centers and VA community contract nursing homes.
 Both national associations have been engaged with Congress to demonstrate program needs and needed levels of funding support.
 We maintain that the benefit is to the Veteran, regardless of where he or she chooses to receive their care.
 To ensure State homes can continue to operate and provide high quality care, the Provider Agreement provision to care for the most vulnerable and compromised Veterans (70% or above service connected) must be maintained and strengthened in future legislation.
 Furthermore, care must be taken to ensure Veterans are able to utilize VA for services and specialty care not traditionally part of nursing home operations.
-For example, a Hepatitis C diagnosis treated by a specialist outside the SVH (with specialty medications) is complex and should be VA's responsibility.

 NASDVA also has concerns about behavioral health and the future incidence of Post-Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI) and other conditions in the aging Veteran population.
 While there are war-related traumas that lead to PTSD in younger OEF/OIF Veterans, aging Veterans are exposed to various catastrophic events and traumas of late-life that can lead to the onset of PTSD or may trigger reactivation of pre-existing PTSD.
 Reactivation of PTSD has been seen more frequently in recent years among World War II, Korean and Vietnam War Veterans and has been difficult to manage.
-VA has limited care for Veterans with a propensity for combative or violent behavior and the community expects VA or State Veterans Homes to serve this population.
+VA has limited care for Veterans with a propensity for combative or violent behavior and the community expects VA or State Veterans

+Homes to serve this population.
 NASDVA and NASVH recommend a new Grant Per Diem scale that would reflect the staffing intensity required for psychiatric beds and medication management.
 SVHs and VA Community Living Centers are unable to serve care intensive psychiatric patients; therefore, VA can't turn over hospital psychiatric beds because of a lack of community psychiatric step-down capacity.
 This level of care is critically needed in our States.

 NASDVA and NASVH support a continued commitment to the significant funding of the State Veterans Home Construction Grand Program as demonstrated last year.
 It is important to the veterans we serve to keep the existing backlog of projects in the State Extended Care Facilities Construction Grant Program at a manageable level to assure life safety upgrades and new construction.
-In its FY 2020 budget proposal, VA is requesting \$150M for the State Veterans Nursing Home Construction Grant Program.
-NASDVA strongly supports increasing funding to at least \$200 million.
+In its FY 2021 budget proposal, VA is requesting \$90 million for Grants for State Extended Care Facilities.
+NASDVA strongly supports increasing funding to at least \$135 million.